-In connection with the Direct Sale, Mr. Stanard intends to enter into a credit agreement and related pledge agreement (collectively, the "Credit Agreement") with Bank of America Illinois ("BofA") to assist in funding the Aggregate Direct Sale Price.
+In connection with the Direct Sale, Mr. Stanard intends to enter into a loan and pledge agreement (the "Loan and Pledge Agreement") with Bank of America ("BofA") to assist in funding the Aggregate Direct Sale Price.
 Pursuant to the terms of the Loan and Pledge Agreement, BofA shall provide aggregate proceeds (the "Direct Sale Loan") in the amount of the Aggregate Direct Sale Price, which Loan will be secured by the aggregate amount of Common Shares owned by Mr. Stanard and held by BofA.
-The Credit Agreement will require Mr. Stanard initially to collateralize the Direct Sale Loan with Common Shares or other collateral acceptable to BofA at a rate of 2.25 times the Direct Sale Loan amount.
+The Loan and Pledge Agreement will require Mr. Stanard initially to collateralize the Direct Sale Loan with Common Shares or other collateral acceptable to BofA at a rate of 2.25 times the Direct Sale Loan amount.
 If the value of such collateral subsequently decreases below 1.5 times the outstanding Direct Sale Loan amount, Mr. Stanard will be required to contribute additional collateral in the amount of such deficiency.
 The Direct Sale Loan will be guaranteed by the Company and will bear interest at a rate of LIBOR plus 85 basis points per annum.
 The funding of the Direct Sale Loan will occur simultaneously with the closing of the Offering, the Company Purchase and the Direct Sale.